xuy50/ecgr5106-hw6/README.md

   ![Swin Accuracy Comparison](./images/p2_swin_accuracy_comparison.png)

 ### 2.4 Analysis and Discussion
 Fine-tuning the pretrained Swin‑Tiny and Swin‑Small models produces significantly higher accuracy than training the same architecture from scratch.
 The pretrained models attain test accuracies of 65.60% and 69.48%, respectively, while the model trained from scratch achieves only 1.00% test accuracy, despite a much larger parameter count.
-This disparity highlights the importance of leveraging pretrained feature representations when training data is limited.
-Additionally, although the Swin‑Small model requires a longer training time per epoch than Swin‑Tiny, it provides marginally higher accuracy, suggesting that the additional model capacity is advantageous under fine-tuning conditions.
+This disparity emphasizes the advantage of leveraging pretrained feature representations when training data is limited.
+Furthermore, although the Swin‑Small model requires a longer training time per epoch than Swin‑Tiny, its marginally higher accuracy suggests that the additional capacity is beneficial under fine-tuning conditions.
+For comparative analysis, the results from Problem 2 are contrasted with the from-scratch trained ViT model from Problem 1, where the latter underperformed relative to the fine-tuned Swin models on CIFAR‑100.

 ### 2.5 Conclusions
 The experiments demonstrate a clear advantage for fine-tuning pretrained Swin Transformer models over training from scratch.
-Pretrained Swin‑Tiny and Swin‑Small models achieve test accuracies of 65.60% and 69.48%, respectively, whereas the model trained from scratch reaches only 1.00%.
+Pretrained Swin‑Tiny and Swin‑Small models achieve test accuracies of 65.60% and 69.48%, respectively, whereas the model trained from scratch obtains only 1.00%.
 This significant difference underscores the benefit of using pretrained weights to obtain robust feature representations from limited data.
 Although the Swin‑Small model incurs a longer training time per epoch compared to Swin‑Tiny, its slightly higher accuracy indicates that additional capacity can be beneficial when pretrained.
-Overall, these results emphasize that transfer learning is critical for achieving competitive performance on small-scale image classification tasks such as CIFAR‑100.
+The comparative analysis—with the from-scratch trained ViT model from Problem 1—illustrates that pretrained Swin models offer a more effective solution for CIFAR‑100.

 ---

 ## General Conclusions
 A trade-off exists among model complexity, computational cost, training time, and final accuracy.
-Traditional CNN architectures like ResNet‑18 continue to perform robustly on CIFAR‑100.
-Fine-tuning pretrained models—specifically, pretrained Swin Transformer variants—yields significantly better performance than training from scratch, even when the latter possesses a vastly higher parameter count.
-The experiments highlight that increased model capacity does not guarantee improved performance on limited datasets and that pretrained backbones offer a practical solution to reduce training time and enhance generalization.
-Future work could explore hybrid architectures or more sophisticated training schemes (e.g., adaptive learning rate schedules, advanced data augmentation, or ensembling) to further improve performance.
+Traditional CNN architectures such as ResNet‑18 continue to perform robustly on CIFAR‑100.
+Fine-tuning pretrained models—specifically, the Swin Transformer variants—yields significantly better performance than training models from scratch, even when the latter possess a vastly higher parameter count.
+Increased model capacity does not guarantee improved performance on limited datasets; pretrained backbones offer a practical solution to reduce training time and enhance generalization.